AUTOsist AUTOsist Team

 • Work order history

 Using platforms such as fleet reports and dashboard tools allows managers to view utilization trends across weeks or months instead of isolated snapshots.
-Integration with telematics also helps align route data with vehicle availability, closing the gap between planning and execution.
+Pairing dashboard reporting with trip and mileage tracking closes the loop between actual vehicle usage and scheduled availability, replacing manual log reconciliation with continuous automated data.

 7 Strategies to Improve Your Fleet Utilization Rate